lightning/bolts/ext-dynamic-commitments.md

 ##### Rationale

 By sending back the TLVs that a node explicitly rejects makes it easier to come to an agreement on a proposal that will work.
-By not sending back any TLVs in the `dyn_reject`, a node signals it is not interested in moving the negotiation forward at all and further negotiation should not be attempted.
+By sending back a zero value for `update_rejections`, a node signals it is not interested in moving any dynamic commitment negotiation forward at all and further negotiation should not be attempted.

 ## Reestablish